EduardoNunes5/WhereDidIStop-back/README.md

 # WhereDidIStop
-It's basically an api which authenticated user can store and get contents they've been reading/watching.

 ---

 ## routes:
 POST /api/login
-> if success a jwt is returned
+> if succeded a jwt is returned
 > Body:
 * name
 * email